 Updates on Historical Data

-Critics of the 4% rule have a point; Bengen’s original research is nearly 25 years old.
+Critics of the 4% rule have a point; Bengen’s original research is over 25 years old.
 Has anything changed in the intervening years?

 Financial planner Michael Kitces has researched the 4% rule extensively.
-Analyzing data going back to the 1800s, Kitces demonstrates that a 4% withdrawal rate with Bengen’s 60% stocks and 40% bonds allocation would never have resulted in a nest egg running out of money in less than 30 years – not even in the worst 30-year periods.
+Analyzing data going back to the 1800s, Kitces demonstrates that a 4% withdrawal rate with Bengen’s 60% stocks and 40% bonds allocation would never have resulted in a nest egg running out of money in less than 30 years — not even in the worst 30-year periods in history.

 He doesn’t stop there.
 In most historical scenarios, retirees would actually have more money in their accounts after 30 years, not less.
 Even with a 4.5% withdrawal rate, Kitces shows that in 96% of the 30-year periods since 1926, retirees would have larger nest eggs after 30 years than when they first retired.